raspberrypilearning/smart-classroom/en/step_1.md

 ## Introduction

-In this project you will use [machinelearningforkids.co.uk](machinelearningforkids.co.uk){:target="_blank"} to make a virtual classroom that can react to what you say to it.
-You’ll be able to control the virtual devices in the classroom by saying what you want.
+In this project you will use [machinelearningforkids.co.uk](machinelearningforkids.co.uk){:target="_blank"} to make a smart virtual classroom assistant that reacts to what you say to it.
+You’ll be able to control the virtual devices in the classroom by typing in commands!

-To start with, you’ll program a list of rules for understanding commands, and learn why that approach isn’t very good.
+First, you’ll create an assistant that uses a list of rules for understanding commands, and you'll learn why that approach isn’t very good.

-Next, you will teach the computer to recognise commands for different devices by giving it examples of each.
+Next, you will teach the assistant to recognise commands for different devices by training it using examples of each command.

 ### What you will make